"Why Quiet Hour" Video Transcript

 · It's done seated and is multisensory.

-You'll also get a new way to turn nature into a stress relief and mental wellness resource.
-You'll help people enjoy nature in a new way, not by learning about it, playing in it, working in it, or exercising in it, but by feeling in their peace in it.
-And this feeling will probably increase people's appreciation for your organization and nature for bringing them that experience.
+You'll also get a new way to turn nature into a stress-relief and mental-wellness resource.
+You'll help people enjoy nature in a new way, not by learning about it, playing in it, working in it, or exercising in it, but by feeling inner peace in it.
+And this feeling will probably increase people's appreciation for your organization, and nature, for bringing them that experience.

 It's easy to conduct.
 It has a relaxed pace and doesn't require much speaking or materials or any physical fitness or special expertise.
 Plus, it's easy to lead because nature is your co-facilitator.